Southern First Nations Secretariat

 Youth Asset Mappers

-In 2015, SFNS member First Nations expressed interest in collaborating on an economic development project to strengthen the regional First Nations’ economy.
-In response, since 2016, SFNS has worked with the consulting support of SISCO to manage this project.
 We have taken a community-based partnership approach collaborating with a working committee of representatives of member First Nations’ leadership and administration (working in economic development), as well as Elders and Youth Community Research Assistants.
-Through these collaborative efforts, the SFNS Economic Toolkit was developed.
+It was important to the committee that the findings from the study be useable to First Nation staff and community and not just another report to sit on the shelf.
+As a result, the SFNS Economic Toolkit was developed.

 Who can use the SET?

-The SFNS Economic Toolkit was designed and targeted for use by SFNS’ six member First Nations*.
+The SFNS Economic Toolkit was designed and targeted for use by SFNS’ seven member First Nations*.
 The Skills and Job Bank, Business Directory and Capacity Development tools are accessible by job seekers, Indigenous and non-Indigenous employers, and business owners.
 The Business Viability Tool, Community Asset Maps and Group Purchasing Tools are accessible by a representative at your SFNS member First Nation.
 Please reach out to your Economic Development department to learn more.
 In the future we expect to open our publicly accessible tools to surrounding Indigenous communities for registration.
 Please check this website regularly for any updates!

 How can the SET benefit you?